qdrant/landing_page/qdrant-landing/content/documentation/guides/security.md

 **Signing the token** - To confirm that the generated token is valid, it needs to be signed with the `api_key` you have set in the configuration.
 That would mean, that someone who knows the `api_key` gives the authorization for the new token to be used in the Qdrant instance.
-Qdrant can validate the signature, becuase it knows the `api_key` and can decode the token.
+Qdrant can validate the signature, because it knows the `api_key` and can decode the token.

-That means, that the process of token generation could be done on the client side offline, and doesn't require any communication with the Qdrant instance.
+The process of token generation can be done on the client side offline, and doesn't require any communication with the Qdrant instance.

 Here is an example of libraries that can be used to generate JWT tokens: